Rolfing™

 What can you expect from a Rolfing session?

-At the beginning of each session I will do a body reading to get an impression of your body’s structure and posture.
+At the beginning of each session I will do a body reading to observe your body's structure and posture.

-I might ask you to bring your attention and breathing into the area where I will be working, as well as follow some guided movements.
-I will invite you to come off the table and explore how you feel, stand, move and walk.
+I will invite you to bring your attention and breathing into the areas being explored, as well as follow some guided movements.
+I will invite you to stand and discover how you feel, stand, move and walk differently.

-• Improve range of motion, breathing and movement
+• Expand your range of motion, breathing capacity and movement awareness

-• Evoke more energy and strengthen your awareness
+• Increase energy and strengthen your overall body awareness

 The ten sessions